Top 8 Desktop Publishing Software for Mac

 QuarkXPress

 QuarkXPress is powerful desktop publishing software that has been in use since 1987.
-It provides advanced typography tools, including professional OpenType controls (allowing users to adjust the tracking, kerning and spacing of text).
+It provides advanced typography tools, including professional OpenType controls and AI-powered enhancements, including intelligent text editing and font pairing (allowing users to adjust the tracking, kerning and spacing of text).
 It also supports ligatures, small caps and other advanced OpenType features and has a customizable interface and flexible output options (such as print-ready PDFs, HTML5 publications, ePubs and more) to create print and digital publications.
 With collaborative features, QuarkXPress is suitable for professional designers and design teams.
 However, its steep learning curve may make it less suitable for beginners or casual users.
 Overall, QuarkXPress is a versatile tool that can assist enterprise users with the creation of a wide range of professional publications.

 Pros: